 Where Can I Legally Bet on the Open Online?

-You can bet on it with a plethora of apps if you’re planning on attending the 150th Open in Scotland — including great options like Unibet, bet365, Betway and Caesars.
+You can bet on it with a plethora of apps if you’re planning on attending the 151st Open in England — including great options like Unibet, bet365, Betway and Caesars.
 But if you’re locked to the United States, here are your options for online sports betting.

 - New Hampshire

 - New Jersey

 - New York

 - Washington D.C.